ysyk2021/the-ai-writing-alchemist-techniques-and-strategies-for-transforming-your-writing-with/src/chapter-2-3.md

-Understanding AI in Writing - How AI Works in Writing
+How AI Works in Writing
 ================================================================

 Artificial intelligence (AI) and machine learning have the potential to transform writing education, providing personalized feedback and instruction to students.
 In this chapter, we will explore how AI-powered writing tools work.